-RV Mods: Keep the chill from climbing in your window - RV Travel
+Warm up your RV with a window insulation kit

 Besides the window insulation kit, you’ll also need scissors and a blow dryer.
 Some RVers say that they use an electric space heater to “shrink” the plastic into place.
 If you try that trick, start at a considerable distance away from the plastic lest you find the source too hot and burn a hole in your plastic rather than shrinking it into place.

-Here’s a little video that shows you the basic principles of installing the stuff.
+The short video below shows you the basic principles of installing the stuff.
 However, instead of sticking the sticky tape away from the window, most of us can stick it directly to the window unit itself.
 You may need to “work around” problems like window cranks.
 We might add that the video makes it appear that there are some leftover wrinkles in the finished product.
 We’re not sure if that’s an illusion, or if our “installer” just didn’t work long enough on getting the wrinkles out.
 With effort, your final product will be flat, tight, and highly viewable.